tfrengler/TMech.Cf/README.md

 ### Installation:

-Before you get started you need Selenium.
+Before you get started you need the Selenium Java-files.
 Go to the website (https://www.selenium.dev/downloads/) and download the Java-bindings.
 There are two options now depending on how you want to use this library:

-**1:** If you chose to use the **Application.cfc** included then a singleton instance of **Selenium.cfc** will be instantiated on application startup and put in the **application**-scope.
+**1:** If you chose to use the **Application.cfc** that's included in this library then you need to do very little.
 Unzip the contents of the Java-bindings into a folder called **SeleniumLibs** inside the root folder (where Application.cfc lives).
+A singleton instance of **Selenium.cfc** will be instantiated and registed on application startup and put in the **application**-scope.

 **2:** If you chose to use your own setup then you will have to manage the lifetime of **Selenium.cfc** yourself.
-Unzip the contents of the Java-bindings into a folder of your choice.
-Instantiate Seleniu.cfc with the folder where the Java-bindings as argument Somewhere in your startup routine call the static method **WebdriverBuilder::RegisterSelenium** with your Selenium-instance.
+First unzip the contents of the Java-bindings into a folder of your choice.
+Instantiate **Selenium.cfc** with the folder where the Java-bindings are located as argument for the constructor.
+Then somewhere in your startup routine call the static method **WebdriverBuilder::RegisterSelenium** with your Selenium-instance.

 *EXAMPLES:*